msberends/AMR/README.md

 **Read all changes and new functions in [NEWS.md](NEWS.md).**

 ## How to get it?
-This package [is published on CRAN](http://cran.r-project.org/package=AMR), the official R network.
+All versions of this package [are published on CRAN](http://cran.r-project.org/package=AMR), the official R network with a peer-reviewed submission process.

 ### Install from CRAN
 [![CRAN_Badge](https://www.r-pkg.org/badges/version/AMR)](http://cran.r-project.org/package=AMR) [![CRAN_Downloads](https://cranlogs.r-pkg.org/badges/grand-total/AMR)](http://cran.r-project.org/package=AMR)